nf-core/circrna/docs/output.md

 | A375_2  | melanoma  |
 | A375_3  | melanoma  |

-The above experimental design will produce the `DESeq2` design formula `~replicates + condition` and loop through the nested factors within `condition` producing outputs for `control_vs_lung` and `control_vs_melanoma` whereby upregulated circRNAs correspond to upregulated circRNAs in the experimental condition with respect to `control`.
+The above experimental design will produce the `DESeq2` design formula `~ condition` and loop through the nested factors within `condition` producing outputs for `control_vs_lung` and `control_vs_melanoma` whereby upregulated circRNAs correspond to upregulated circRNAs in the experimental condition with respect to `control`.

 *N.B:* In the phenotype file the response variable must be called `condition`, and the wild-type samples must be called `control`.
 These values are hard-coded in the automated differential expression analysis R script.